AmberPerard/GOAP_Zombie_AI/README.md

 Goal Oriented Action Planning is a type of AI that uses a goal and executes actions based on a virtual state of the environment it is in.
 It is commonly used to allow AI to make decisions and take actions based on their goals and the available resources to them.

-GOAP works by defining a set of goals for the AI, as well as actions that the Ai can take.
-The Ai then then uses a planning algorithm to determine the most efficient sequence of actions to achieve its goals, taking into account the current state of the environment and the resources available to it.
+GOAP works by defining a set of goals for the AI, as well as actions that the AI can take.
+The AI then then uses a planning algorithm to determine the most efficient sequence of actions to achieve its goals, taking into account the current state of the environment and the resources available to it.

 For example, if an AI has no food in its inventory anymore, the sequence of actions can look something like this: “look for food”, “pick up the food” , “Eat the food.
 With the planning algorithm it also determines the best sequence of these actions to achieve the goal, taking into account the environmental conditions.
 These can be the location of the food, distance and for instance energy of the AI.